Bruno Richard Hauptmann: Crime and investigation

-On the evening of March 1, 1932, Charles Lindbergh Jr., son of aviator Charles Lindbergh, was kidnapped from Highfields, New Jersey; a homemade ladder was found under the window of the child's room.
-The $50,000 demanded in a ransom note had been delivered by Dr. John F. Condon, but the infant's body was found on May 12 in woods 4 mi from the family's home.
+On the evening of March 1, 1932, Charles Lindbergh Jr., 20-month-old son of aviator Charles Lindbergh, was kidnapped from Highfields, New Jersey; a homemade ladder was found under the window of the child's room.
+A ransom note demanded $50,000.
+John F. Condon delivered the requested money, but the infant's body was found on May 12 in woods 4 mi from the family's home.
 The death was ascribed to a blow to the head, which some have theorized occurred accidentally during the abduction.
+The ransom bills became increasingly used, and NYPD officer James J. Finn began to map the places where the bills were used.
+Upon receiving a new report of a location, Finn would quickly interview whoever had been given the bill.

 On September 15, 1934, a bank teller realized that the serial number on a $10 gold certificate deposited by a gas station was on the list of Lindbergh ransom bills.
-On the bill's margin, the attendant had written the license plate number of the customer's car, which turned out to be Hauptmann's.
-Hauptmann was placed under surveillance by the New York City Police Department, New Jersey State Police, and the FBI.

-On September 19, Hauptmann realized he was being watched and attempted to escape, speeding and running through red lights.
-He was captured after finding himself blocked by a truck on Park Avenue just north of Tremont Avenue in the Bronx.
+On the bill's margin, the attendant, who found the certificate suspicious, had written the license plate number of the customer's car, which turned out to be Hauptmann's.
+He was placed under surveillance by the New York City Police Department, New Jersey State Police, and the FBI.
+On September 19, Hauptmann realized that he was being watched and attempted to escape, speeding and running through red lights.
+Hauptmann was arrested by Finn after finding himself blocked by a truck on Park Avenue just north of Tremont Avenue in the Bronx.